-Brazil has obliged itself to repress through treaties or conventions, such as torture.
 Under Brazilian legal framework, it is necessary to enact national legislation to enable the exercise of universal jurisdiction or to persecute and judge an action or omission, which is considered a crime under international law.
 It is not possible, thus, to exercise universal jurisdiction over a crime under customary international law alone, because the lack of specific legislation would result in a violation of the principle of legality.
+Moreover, under no circumstance Brazil exercises its jurisdiction "in absentia", when the offender is not in its territory.